Cross-validation: what does it estimate and how well does it do it?: What prediction error are we estimating?

 \section{What prediction error are we estimating?}

 We next discuss targets of inference when assessing prediction accuracy.
-We discuss both $\err$ and $\err_{XY}$, and also introduce an intermediate quantity $\err_X$.
+We discuss both $\err$ and $\err_{XY}$, and also introduce an intermediate quantity $\err_X$ that explains the connection between these two.
 While cross-validation is our focus, our results hold identically for other estimates of prediction error: covariance penalties (Section~\ref{subsec:cov_penalties}), data splitting (Section~\ref{subsec:data_splitting}), and bootstrap (Appendix~\ref{app:bootstrap_theorems}).